Introduction

 Disclaimers

-1. There is a chance that enabling this feature actually increase binary sizes if there isn't much translations, as there is additional code being generated to request, parse and load the translations.
-But this is mostly a fixed cost, so with enough translations the trade will be beneficial.
+There is a chance that enabling this feature actually increases binary sizes if there aren’t many translations, as there is additional code being generated to request, parse, and load the translations.
+But this is mostly a fixed cost, so with enough translations, so with enough translations, the trade-off will be beneficial.
 So do some testing.

-2. Only the raw strings are removed from the binary, the code to display each keys is still baked in it, whatever the locale or the namespace.
+Only the raw strings are removed from the binary; the code to render each key is still baked in it, whatever the locale or the namespace.

 Features